Have you been getting missed calls and letters from a company called Asset Acceptance LLC? An overdue bill is likely the culprit.

 They are persistent and will not yield their collection efforts until you pay your debt.
 Unfortunately, this can do more harm than good in the long run.

-In order to legally collect payments from you, Asset Acceptance LLC must open a collection account on your credit report.
+In order to legally collect payments from you, they must open a collection account on your credit report.

 This entry shows that you have had a bill that has moved to collections in the past.
 It will negatively impact your credit score and affect your loan prospects for years to come.